Juanesb230/ArduinoProjects/README.md

 ## 2. Position PID control at Stepper Motor

 <p align="justify">
-This code in the stepperPIDcontrol folder has position control with a PID.
+This code is in the stepperPIDcontrol folder has position control with a PID.
 The sensor that measures the position is a potenciometer and the output signals is by using the ULN2003 driver.
 </p>

 ## 3. XBEE send a DATA

 <p align="justify">
-This code in the xbee_sendData sends a string DATA with Zigbee protocol.
+This code is in the xbee_sendData, sends a string DATA with Zigbee protocol.
 </p>

 ## 4. XBEE PID position control

 <p align="justify">
-This code in the xbeePIDServo360control folder has a position controller for a continuous servo.
+This code is in the xbeePIDServo360control folder, has a position controller for a continuous servo.
 The feedback sensor is a rotative encoder, the senpoint is sending by a computer with ZigBee Protocol and the arduino send to computer the encoder position data.
 The figure shows the prototype.
 </p>

 <p align="center">